 - Air Quality

 Each of these foundations includes elements that will measure and corroborate the impact of both the built environment element and, in most cases, a smart building technology element.

 - The built environment element of the Thermal Health foundation includes an assessment of a building’s ability to maintain the temperature in occupied spaces at the optimal level for everyone’s productivity.
 “Thermal health” references the way the temperature of the interior space drives or detracts from productivity.
 If you have ever tried to work in an office that’s too cold or too hot, it’s all you can concentrate on.

 - The smart technology element quantifies if there are sensors and controls in those occupied spaces to continuously monitor and manage deviations.
 In addition, using occupancy sensing smart technologies can help reduce cost and energy consumption by automatically reducing ventilation and/or increasing temperature tolerance.

-APPA engaged a pilot group of volunteers to complete the PSB framework for 3–10 buildings on their campuses in order to validate and improve it.
+APPA engaged a pilot group of volunteer institutions to complete the Productive, Smart Buildings framework for 3–10 buildings on their campuses.
 Read the companion article, Productive, Smart Buildings: Pilot Program Results.
-The volunteers for the pilot group provided valuable feedback to the task force.
-The task force is currently incorporating that feedback to improve the framework before its general release to APPA members in summer 2022.
+The volunteers for the pilot group provided valuable validation feedback to the task force, which was incorporated into the framework.